Loose Motion After Eating Sweets: Causes and How to Prevent It

 Undigested sugar pulls water into the intestines.
 This softens stool excessively and speeds up bowel movement.

 Frequent sugar intake feeds harmful bacteria.
-Over time, this may increase gas production and loose stools.
+Over time, this may increase gas production and symptoms like gas and bloating.

 Rapid blood sugar rise and fall can disturb gut nerve signaling and increase bowel urgency.